 Although the Oklahoma State Cowboys didn’t have one player drafted in 2020, the program has a rich history of sending talent into the NFL.
 In the 2000s alone, Oklahoma State had three wide receivers selected in the first round with Rashaun Woods, Dez Bryant, and Justin Blackmon.
 In a stacked wide receiver class for the 2021 NFL Draft, Tylan Wallace may not quite be able to join that group of first-round talent out of Oklahoma State.
-However, there is no doubt that he is one of the most exciting and productive talents, and he should garner early-round consideration.
+However, there is no doubt that he is one of the most exciting and productive talents.
+He should garner early-round consideration.

 Tylan Wallace NFL Draft Profile

-Position: Wide Receiver
+- Position: Wide Receiver

-School: Oklahoma State University
+- School: Oklahoma State University

-Current Year: Senior
+- Current Year: Senior